 Much of the Red River of the North basin, particularly in the portion known as the Red River Valley (the lake plain of Glacial Lake Agassiz), is cultivated cropland.
 Soil erosion from cropland contributes to the sediment loading of streams.
 It is widely accepted that sediment sources in streams in such settings are comprised of sediment that originates both from eroded soil and from erosion of stream-bank sediments (Colby, 1963).
-Utilizing the results from past work and current activities that are going on in the Mustinka River watershed, there is adequate flow and TSS data available to complete the necessary analysis for this TMDL.
+Utilizing the results from past work and current activities that are going on in the Rabbit River watershed, there is adequate flow and TSS data available to complete the necessary analysis for this TMDL.

 The flow data has been derived from the SWAT modeling work that has been done by the Energy and Environmental Research Center (EERC 2008).
-While there are historic data records for four

-United States Geological Survey (USGS) gaging stations within the watershed, the data do not extend beyond the 1950's and did not overlap with the simulation period of the SWAT model (January 1974 to August 2007).
-The model was calibrated using flow data measurements from the network of 26 gages maintained by the Bois de Sioux Watershed District (BDSWD).
+While there is a limited amount of historical flow data for the Rabbit River from the United States Geological Survey (USGS), the USGS lists most of the data as "poor".
+The flow data used for this TMDL is derived from the Bois de Sioux SWAT model developed by the EERC which includes the Rabbit River watershed.
+The model was calibrated using 15 years of flow data from the Bois de Sioux River at the USGS gage near Doran, Minnesota.